birdhumming/haiyang/README.md

 ML learning map 李宏毅
 http://speech.ee.ntu.edu.tw/~tlkagk/courses_ML20.html

-binary search easy way - only look for x in A
+binary search easy way - is x in sorted array A? only look for x in A

 function binarySearch(A, x)
   let start = 0